 4. Consult with a trusted healthcare professional

-Once you have obtained all your lab results and have completed your food journaling then start to connect the dots between foods you may have been eating that you were allergic to and didn’t even know it.
+Once you have obtained all your lab results and have completed your food journaling then start to connect the dots between foods you may have been eating that you are allergic to and didn’t even know it.
 Not all allergic reactions cause a red rash or send you into anaphylaxis.
 Some allergic reactions are as mild as gas and bloating.
-Your body will thank you if you stop unintentionally eating foods that irritate your system.
-If you need some extra help going through your lab work and creating your personal diet plan than contact a health care provider to go over the results with you or check out our offer below.
+Your body will thank you if you stop eating foods that irritate your system.
+If you need some extra help going through your lab work and creating your personal diet plan than contact a health care provider to go over the results with you or see our offer below.

 5. Local, organic and seasonal

 The absolute best thing we can do for ourselves and the planet is to eat as local, organic, and seasonal as possible.
 Buying your food locally cuts down on transportation and our carbon foot print.
 It supports your local farmers and is a great excuse to get outside on the weekends and find a farmers market.
-We could all use less chemical in our lives and eating organic will at least decrease the amount of chemicals we put in our bodies and in the soil and groundwater.
-Eating seasonal is just plane fun!
+We could all use less chemicals in our lives and eating organic will at least decrease the amount of chemicals we put in our bodies and in the soil and groundwater.
+Eating seasonal is just plain fun!
 It puts you in touch with the cycles of nature and depending on where you live it can be a real culinary challenge to make what’s seasonal interesting and/ or preserve the bounty from the harvest to enjoy all winter long.